BernKing/Senet_Board_Game_Python/README.md

 Project Highlights
 Python Implementation: The game is implemented in Python, showcasing coding skills.

-Collaborative Work: This project was a joint effort between the repository owner and a Vekic during a programming course, demonstrating teamwork and collaboration in software development.
+Collaborative Work: This project was a joint effort between the repository owner and svascoda during a programming course, demonstrating teamwork and collaboration in software development.

 Game Logic: The repository includes the game's logic, rules, and functionalities, enabling enthusiasts to play the game and experience its historical charm.